DÜNYA GÜREŞİNDE

 W. Alexejew (RUS)

-From a non clinch position the offensive wrestler, coming close to his opponent, swiftly thrusts his right leg forward and grips the opponent's right leg (pictures 1, 2 and 3).
+An offensive action of the two time Olympic champion J. Smith (USA) A take-down with a right leg lock and backward throw From a non clinch position the offensive wrestler, coming close to his opponent, swiftly thrusts his right leg forward and grips the opponent's right leg (pictures 1, 2 and 3).
 Upon locking the opponent's leg the offensive wrestler goes to his knees, tightly grips his opponent's hip (picture 4) and forcefully lifts him (picture 5).
 He continues to lift his opponent.
 Getting to his feet the offensive wrestler bends down (picture 6).
 Losing his balance the opponent goes to the mat.
 While tightly holding the opponent's locked legs the offensive wrestler grips his opponent's head from above with his left arm and maintains that position (pictures 7 and 8).
 (Juri A. Schachmuradow, Freestyle Wrestling.
-FILA, 1996)
+FILA, 1996) |

 An offensive action of the world champion